foundry-vtt-community/wiki.js/development/api/applicationv2.md

 }
 ```

 However, you may want to have an application that leverages the flexibility of multiple parts.
-For example, if you have multiple document subtypes that share certain pieces of their schema, you can have a reusable part that handles the logic for that piece, such as a part that *just* handles Hit Point rendering and the logic that comes with it.
+When using multiple parts, it's important to know the following

+- Each part must return a single HTML element - that is, only one pair of top-level tags.
+- The parts are concatenated in the order of the static property
+- All parts are encapsulated by the top-level tag set in `options.tag` - this is a `div` by default in `ApplicationV2`, but `DocumentSheetV2` changes this to `form`.

+Broadly speaking, this means the most straightforward way to structure a multi-part application is to lead with a `header` part, then optionally a distinct `tabs` part, then finally one part for each of your tabs.

 #### \_prepareContext